syncfusion-content/js-api-docs/api/js/ejSpellCheck.md

 ### enableAsync `boolean`
 {:#members:enableasync}

-When set to true, allows the spellcheck to send Asynchronous ajax request to check the spelling errors.
+When set to true, allows sending Asynchronous ajax request for checking the spelling errors.

 #### Default Value